 The turn-on LED has a orange/brown wire.
 Next is locate a solid ground point under the dash.
-The black wire from the PAC power distribution box will be attached to this, and the black wire from the 5 volt MAP regulator(if supplied with system).
-The red wire with male spade coming from the PAC will go to a switched ignition source.
-Typically I will use one of the free IGN terminals on the fuse box to supply it power, or one of the heavy duty switched +12 wires coming from the ignition switch assembly.
-Tip is to solder off of the thick Orange wire on the ignition switch assembly.
-And also attach a black small wire tie to assure the red wire onto factory wiring so it doesn't come off.
+The black wire from the PAC power distribution box will be attached to this, and the black wire from the 5 volt regulator.
+The red wire coming from the relay under the hood will go the larger red wire with spade terminal on the PAC.
 Next is attach the orange wire from the turn-on led to the orange wire coming from the controller, brown wire to brown wire.
 Attach the green wire from the MAP to the green wire on the PAC controller.
 The violet/gray wire leave alone until latter.